j4cobgarby/octOs/docs/filesystem.md

 drive table at index 2.
 From this drive entry, it will look at the `fs` field, to find out which filesystem type that drive is using.

-The filesystem's `open`
-function will create a new file descriptor in the dile descriptor table, which contains the drive number the file is on.
-That file descriptor can then be used later by, for example, the `read` system call, which will call the filesystem's `read` function with that file descriptor as a parameter.
-At that point, the filesystem's `read` function knows the drive to read from, as well as the path of the file.

-Once a user program is done with a file, it can call the `close` system call, to remove the file descriptor and the information associated with it.

-open:
-new fd
+The filesystem's `open` function will create a new entry in the intern_fd_t table, with the path set to "/user/test.txt", and the drive number set to 2.

+If the user program then calls `read(fd, dest, 0, 12)`, then oct will look up fd in the program's own file descriptor array, and then look at the internal file descriptor which that refers to, and from that use the filesystem descriptor and the drive type together to read the relevant data from the file.

+A similar procedure happens for the `write` system call.